bergwald/bergwald.github.io/_posts/2022-06-05-neural-networks.md

 $$\sigma_{\bar{x}} = \frac{\sigma}{\sqrt{n}}$$

 where \\(\sigma\\) is the true standard deviation of the distribution and \\(n\\) is the number of samples drawn.
 The factor \\(1 / \sqrt{n}\\) indicates that reducing the standard error of the mean requires exponentially more samples.
 Beyond a certain size, large batches have therefore diminishing returns.
-Memory and IO bandwidth limit vectorization and it becomes preferrable to update the parameters more frequently rather than calculate more accurate gradients.
+Memory and IO bandwidth limit vectorization and it becomes preferable to update the parameters more frequently rather than calculate more accurate gradients.

 <div align="center">
 <img src="/assets/images/mccormick_minibatch.webp" style="width: calc(1em * 26);" alt="Mini-batch gradient descent"/>